Tanushree Banerjee

 project image What Makes In-Context Learning Work On Generative QA Tasks?

-Tanushree Banerjee*, Simon Park*, Beiqi Zou*, Danqi Chen
+Tanushree Banerjee*, Simon Park*, Beiqi Zou*.
+Advisor: Danqi Chen

 Understanding Large Language Models Course Project, Fall 2022 (Graduate Course)